minhhoccode111/minhhoccode111.github.io/_blog/hello-world.md

 ready: true
 details: Build systems, dependency management, testing, CI
 banner: "/static/media/images/hello-world-banner.webp"
+lang: en
 ---

-I started this blog to share my knowledge and improve my writing skills 🚀
+I started this blog to share my knowledge and improve my writing skills 🚀\
+(I do think that we tend to learn better when we write things down or try to teach someone else)

 One of the most valuable resources I found was [this lesson](https://missing.csail.mit.edu/2020/metaprogramming/) from [Missing Semester](https://missing.csail.mit.edu/) course on "[metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming)".
 It introduced me to key concepts such as: